Lt. Belgrave Edward Sutton Ninnis

 the others, I determined to undertake it, accompanied by

-eyelids where they quickly dissolve in the tears,
+hydrochloride under the eyelids where they quickly dissolve

-usually described by the sufferer.
-He then bandages the
+sensation which is usually described by the sufferer.
+He

-eyes and escapes, if he is lucky, into the darkness of
+then bandages the eyes and escapes, if he is lucky, into

 - Often enough the dogs broke through the snow-bridges